-- Search engines such as Google deploy “crawlers,” or programs that automatically find and scan websites by following links between pages.
+- Search engines like Google Search deploy “crawlers,” or programs that automatically find and scan websites by following links between pages.

 - That information is compiled in Google’s index.